-Page Page 1 of 11
+Page Page I of 11

-Effective Date 2015 04 21

-Supersedes 2015 02 25
+TAB: COMMUNITY SERVICES

+SECTION: RECREATION

-TAB: COMMUNITY SERVICES SECTION: RECREATION SUBJECT: ACTIVEASSIST - FEE ASSISTANCE PROGRAM POLICY STATEMENT ActiveAssist, the City of Mississauga's fee assistance program, will enable many residents living in low-income households to register and participate in quality recreational and cultural activities by offering user fee credit subsidies.
+SUBJECT: ACTIVEASSIST - FEE ASSISTANCE PROGRAM

+POLICY STATEMENT ActiveAssist, the City of Mississauga's fee assistance program, will enable many residents living in low-income households to register and participate in quality recreational and cultural activities by offering user fee credit subsidies.

 PURPOSE User fee subsidies will extend the benefits of municipal recreation and culture programs to an increased number of children, youth, families and older adults who live in low-income conditions and are therefore less likely to afford current user fees.

 SCOPE ActiveAssist is based on the economic need of individuals and families.
-Participation in the program is capped at 12,500 low-income individuals who are residents of Mississauga.
+Participation in the program is capped at 12,500 lowincome individuals who are residents of Mississauga.

 Post-secondary students who are enrolled full time in a college or university are not eligible, as these institutions provide affordable recreation options.
-An exception is made for full-time post- secondary students with dependants.
-Mississauga residents who participate in another City- administered fee assistance program are not eligible to apply for ActiveAssist during that calendar year.
-This policy does not apply to Mississauga Library programs or memberships.
+An exception is made for full-time postsecondary students with dependants.

+Mississauga residents who participate in another City-

+administered fee assistance program are not eligible to apply for memberships.
 For information on these programs and memberships, contact the Mississauga Library.

+ActiveAssist during that calendar year.

+This policy does not apply to Mississauga Library programs or